 The Pain Of Overspending Money Is Very Real and How To Avoid It

 That is not the only pain.
 Research shows people experience actual pain when they overspend money.
-Ironically this pain is not experienced only when payment is due on credit card bills.
+Ironically, this pain is not experienced only when credit card payments are due.

-Research also shows the pain of overspending money is also experienced when debit cards and cash is used to pay for goods and services.
-Let’s look at why this pain exists and how to avoid it whenever possible.
+Research also shows the pain of overspending money is experienced when debit cards and cash is used to pay for goods and services.
+Let’s examine why this pain exists and how to avoid it whenever possible.

 I am not referring to saving money but being happier and living more with less spending.